Why You Should Outsource Supply Chain Management for Ecommerce Stores

 When you outsource your supply chain, what you are left with is more time to focus on other important business processes such as marketing, product development, and building better customer relationships and support.

-As your business grows, a 3PL can offer insights into how to expand your fulfillment strategy and further optimize your supply chain, whether it’s storing inventory in more fulfillment centers, setting up subscription orders, or expanding into new markets and sales channels.
+As your business grows, a 3PL can offer insights into how to expand your fulfillment strategy and optimize inventory, whether it’s storing inventory in more fulfillment centers, setting up subscription orders, or expanding into new markets and sales channels.

 “ShipBob pulls me out of having to deal with the physical labor side of the business, which allows me more time to focus on making and marketing music.
 It’s an automated flow that lets me spend less time on things that aren’t making money.”